 Carrots, sweet peppers, jicama, radishes, asparagus, celery, cucumbers, beets, turnips, broccoli, cauliflower, snow peas, sugar snap peas, cherry tomatoes (they’re not crunchy, but add delicious sweetness), etc.

-Whatever you decide to eat or not to eat this Memorial Day, I hope you enjoy the love of family and friends!
+Whatever you decide to eat or not to eat this Fourth of July, I hope you enjoy the love of family and friends!

 1 Corinthians 10:31–“Whatever you eat or drink, or whatever you do, do it all for God’s glory!”